a-dylean/42-darkly/README.md

 Introductory project to computer security in the specific field of the web, this project will have you dissect a vulnerable website.

+To accesss the ip / app to test, install darkly iso in a VM (VirtualBox or VMWare) and start it (port forward guest 80 to host 8080), the app will be available at `http://localhost:8080`

 ## Resources

 - OWASP WebSec GUIDE: https://owasp.org/www-project-web-security-testing-guide/